Cultural depictions of Stonehenge: Comedic, commemorative, cultural and depictions in fiction

 Stonehenge has also been depicted in less solemn contexts.
-In May 1970 the dance troupe Pan's People performed an opening dance on BBC's Top of the Pops to the music of Fleetwood Mac's "Green Manalishi".
+In May 1970, the dance troupe Pan's People performed an opening dance on BBC's Top of the Pops to the music of Fleetwood Mac's song "Green Manalishi".
 The single reached number 10 in the UK singles chart.
-At the start of the show the dancers perform the first fifty seconds of the sequence in the centre of Stonehenge.
+At the start of the show, the dancers performed the first fifty seconds of the sequence in the centre of Stonehenge.

-At the end of Series 3, Episode 6 of the Dave Allen at Large TV comedy series (first broadcast on 26 March 1973) a large polystyrene mockup of Stonehenge is depicted with a group of visitors listening to a rather boring custodian talking about its history.
-Dave Allen plays a rather unimpressed visitor smoking a cigarette who then leans against one of the uprights.
-As a result, this causes the whole circle to topple like dominoes as the other visitors run for safety.
+At the end of Series 3, Episode 6 of the television comedy series Dave Allen at Large, first broadcast on 26 March 1973, a large polystyrene mockup of Stonehenge is depicted as a group of visitors listen to a custodian talk about its history.
+Dave Allen plays an unimpressed visitor smoking a cigarette who leans against one of the uprights, causing Stonehenge to topple like dominoes as the visitors run for safety.

-The 1984 American mockumentary This Is Spinal Tap features a comically undersized model of the landmark as a prop for the rock group's performances.
+The 1984 American mockumentary This Is Spinal Tap features a comically undersized model of Stonehenge as a prop for the titular rock group's performances.

-In the 1985 American comedy film National Lampoon's European Vacation, the Griswold family win a vacation across Europe, the Griswold's visit Stonehenge during the UK part of their trip.
-After viewing the site Clark Griswold accidentally backs the car into an ancient stone monolith before driving off, toppling all but one of the stones like dominoes (in a very similar way to the 1973 Dave Allen sketch) whilst other tourists viewing the monument are left horrified Clark continues to drive away unaware that he had accidentally destroyed Stonehenge.
+In the 1985 American comedy film National Lampoon's European Vacation, the Griswold family win a vacation across Europe, visiting Stonehenge during the UK part of their trip.
+After viewing the site, Clark Griswold accidentally backs the car into an ancient stone monolith before driving off, toppling all but one of the stones like dominoes; as the tourists viewing Stonehenge are left horrified, Clark drives away, unaware of the destruction he caused.

-In 1997 Season 5, Episode 2 ("The Gift Horse") of the sitcom Frasier, the titular son (Kelsey Grammer) begrudgingly purchases his father, Martin (John Mahoney), a deluxe big-screen TV set with four surround sound speakers as a birthday gift—in a futile effort to one-up his brother, Niles (David Hyde Pierce).
+In Season 5, Episode 2 ("The Gift Horse"), a 1997 episode of the sitcom Frasier, Frasier Crane (Kelsey Grammer) begrudgingly purchases a deluxe big-screen TV set with four surround sound speakers as a birthday gift for his father Martin (John Mahoney), in a futile effort to one-up his brother Niles (David Hyde Pierce).
 Upon arriving home and seeing the four tall, vertical speakers enveloping his living room, Frasier sardonically remarks, "Oh, dear God...it's Stonehenge!" in a dramatic timbre.